Free Trial

 Is Red Hat's short interest increasing or decreasing?

-Red Hat saw a decrease in short interest during the month of June.
-As of June 15th, there was short interest totaling 6,428,700 shares, a decrease of 6.6% from the previous total of 6,881,700 shares.
+Red Hat saw a decline in short interest in June.
+As of June 15th, there was short interest totaling 6,428,700 shares, a decline of 6.6% from the previous total of 6,881,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 What is Red Hat's float size?